hfahrudin/orkes/README.md

   </a>
 </p>

-Orkes is a Python library for building, coordinating, and observing complex AI workflows powered by Large Language Models (LLMs).
-It provides a flexible and intuitive graph-based framework that emphasizes explicit control flow, transparent logic, and comprehensive traceability.
+Orkes is a Python library for building, coordinating, and observing any complex workflow that can be represented as a graph.
+While it is well-suited for building LLM-powered agentic systems, its core focus is on providing a flexible and intuitive graph-based framework with an emphasis on explicit control flow, transparent logic, and comprehensive traceability.

 ## Core Concepts